 After crossing several small wooden footbridges, you come to a larger bridge crossing the creek to the right.
 Follow the trail up a fork in the canyon where it breeches the trees for an open view of Cuesta Grade and the Santa Lucia Mountains.
 Half a mile from the bridge and approximately 1.25 miles from the start, the trail drops off left bank of the creek.
 Rock hop to the other side coming to a sharp turn to the right.
 Those inclined for a leisurely hike could turn around here for a pleasant 2.5-mile.
 Going forward, prepare to climb 1,125 feet over the next 1.4 miles on a sun-exposed single track.

 This tale of two hikes recommences with a steady climb up the side of the canyon.
+Be very careful as you hike up narrow segments on the trail.
 Trees give way to sloping grasslands, which in turn give way to chest high chaparral.
 Just under half a mile from the creek (though it may feel longer than that), you will arrive at a peculiar collection of scrap metal sculptures.
 These mysterious features would look more at home in the Poly Canyon Design Village than they do on the slope of this mountain.
 The site is also inhabited by a grand eucalyptus tree complete with a swing.
 Cross through the camp of robotic-looking tripods toward a metal teepee at the continuation of the trail.

 A corrugated metal teepee along the trail